Rene1208/website/_pages/about.md

 Publications and Talks
 ======
 <a id="publications-talks"></a>
-Throughout my academic career, I have authored numerous publications and delivered talks at various conferences and seminars.
+Throughout my academic career, I have authored numerous publications and given talks at various conferences and workshops.
 These works reflect my dedication to advancing knowledge in my fields of expertise.
 You can explore my latest [publications](/publications/) and [talks](/talks/).

 Teaching and Mentoring